""

 • Interested in customizing your degree and career path?
 We have numerous concentrations, paths, and cross-disciplinary study opportunities so you can build a career path based on your interests.
 Learn more about our Scholars in Pharmacy Programs

-2. Drug factors: Apply knowledge of the physical, chemical, pharmacologic, and formulation properties of drugs and relate how these properties influence drug parameters (such as kinetics, pharmacodynamics, stability, dosage form design, and treatment-related outcomes).\\nDifferentiate among the major therapeutic drug classes based on mechanisms of action, clinical use and adverse effects, contraindications, drug interactions, dosage forms, and dosing regimens.
+2. Drug properties: Apply knowledge of the physical, chemical, pharmacologic, and formulation properties of drugs and influence on drug parameters (such as pharmacology, pharmacodynamics, stability, drug/dose delivery design).
+Differentiate among the therapeutic classes based on mechanisms of action, clinical use, adverse effects, contraindications, interactions, and dosage forms, and regimens.

-NAPLEX LICENSURE
+NAPLEX Licensure

 The Doctor of Pharmacy program prepares students to take the North American Pharmacist Licensure Examination (NAPLEX) after graduation.
 This licensure exam evaluates general practice knowledge of new pharmacists.

-MPJE EXAMINATION
+MPJE Examination

 A practicing pharmacist must also be assessed in the laws and regulations of each state in which they practice by taking the Multistate Pharmacy Jurisprudence Examination (MPJE).
 Graduates from the PharmD program are also prepared to take this exam.